margaretwj/cse15l-lab-reports/lab1.md

 ![Image](ls_directory.png)
 * Working directory: /home/lecture1
 * Error: none
 * Giving the ls command a path that leads to a directory will list out all the files and folders of the given directory.
-As shown above, the directory for /home/lecture1/messages contains files en-us.txt, es-mx.txt, sv.txt, and zh-cn.txt.
+As shown above, the directory for /home/lecture1/messages contains files *en-us.txt*, *es-mx.txt*, *sv.txt*, and *zh-cn.txt*.

 **Example using path to a file** <br />
 ![Image](ls_file.png)